carlleeswanson/flight_project/README.md

 `E/flutter (25659): [ERROR:flutter/lib/ui/ui_dart_state.cc(177)] Unhandled Exception: Unable to load asset: lang/en.json`

 It appears that the assets are not being built into the rootBundle (it's empty).

-Or perhaps there is something erroneous with how the LocalizationsDelegate is set up.